 The Chief FOIA Officer and his staff respond to over 80% of the agency's FOIA requests and regularly review agency-wide FOIA responses.
-When the Chief FOIA Officer and his staff recognize that records have been requested and released three or more times, they ensure that the records are proactively disclosed.
+When the Chief FOIA Officer and his staff observe that a record has been requested and released three or more times, they ensure that the records are proactively disclosed.